ephraimduncan/creating-your-own-javascript-syntax/readme.md

       // Initialize an empty strings variable
       let strings = '';

-      // Check if the next character is another quote while (input[++current] !== '"') {
+      // Check if the next character is not a quote while (input[++current] !== '"') {
         // If it is not a quote, it means we still have a string strings += input[current]; // Add it to the `strings` variable